awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-ec2-setup-general.md

 If you haven't already done so, go to [General setup](setting_up_prerequisites.md) and create an AWS account and an administrative user\.

-After you've completed the general setup steps, continue to [Step 2: Create non\-Admin IAM users and groups for Systems Manager](setup-create-iam-user.md)\.
+After you've completed the general setup steps, continue to [Step 2: Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.